All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may

 Begin by Breaking eight Qtips into halves.
 Some Q tips need to be trimmed shorter for proportions.

 First, start with the spine.
-Dip the Qtip in glue and place it at the centre, leaving a space above for the skull.
+Dip the Qtip in glue and place it in the centre, leaving a space above for the skull.

 Next, Leave a little space for the neck and add half q tips on either side of the spine.

 Trim the Q tip shorter and add the hip bones.

 For legs, we used full Qtips and half Qtip for the foot bones.
 You can play around with the orientation of the leg bones and the hand bones.

 Next, you can add the skull.
 Either Draw a Skull with a black marker or print out our free template and cut it out.

 Finally, add the hands with four Half Q-Tips.
 It is done!

 To make the Skeleton craft adorable, we have added a Hat, as in the book Funnybones.